mhadaily/fullstack_flutter_firebase_workshop/README.md

-# MJ Coffee App - Full-stack app with Flutter and Firebase Workshop
+# Full-stack app with Flutter and Firebase Workshop

 The repository is supposed to be used for the my workshops.